Rumpunzel/rpg-thingy/characters/talents-&-feats/fight.md

 ### Armor Training

 Armor assets you use, gain the **Versatile** property (they do not automatically degrade when used with a different attribute than intended).

-When adding dice from a shield asset to a defense roll, add **1** additional die.
+Additionally, when adding dice from a shield asset to a defense roll, add **1** additional die.

 ### Deadly Precision